Founded, January 2006

 The computer programs listed on this page were produced by various members of the club with features tailored to the club's operating events.
 The logging programs have similarities as well as differences.
 All are available free of charge, so feel free try them all to see which one (or ones) best suit(s) your operating needs.
 All have been designed for Windows computers, and several run successfully on Linux machines via the program Wine.
 See each description for details.
 Enjoy!

-Version 02.00.03A released on 02 December 2013 -- Designed for Windows machines, the SKCCLogger also has been tested successfully on Linux machines using Wine.
+Version 02.00.05 released on 01 March 2014 -- Designed for Windows machines, the SKCCLogger also has been tested successfully on Linux machines using Wine.
 The SKCCLogger:

 Although not designed as an everyday logger, the SKCCLogger has a log-merge function that will allow you to use it to keep one master log, even as you set up logs for individual sprints.
 All logs are saved as *.adi (ADIF) files, ready for uploading to eQSL or for signature-processing for LoTW.